MyBeaconGlasses/Beacon/README.md

 ## Inspiration

-insert paragraph text here
+Our project sprang from a simple idea: to make technology accessible to everyone, especially those challenged by physical and sensory limitations.
+Traditional tech interfaces like keyboards and screens often put these individuals at a disadvantage.
+ Our mission is to design solutions that overcome these obstacles, ensuring that technology is inclusive and accessible to everyone, regardless of their physical abilities.

 <a name="goals"></a>

 ## Goals
-- Provide real-time information on the go as requested by the user through voice command.
+- Provide real-time information on the go as requested by the user through voice command
-- Enhance accessibility to technology for individuals facing physical and sensory challenges
+- Enhance accessibility to technology for individuals facing physical, sensory, and technological challenges
--
+- Allow people to navigate language barriers
+- Be seamlessly compatible with new features and capabilities

 <a name="built-with"></a>